jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 ### 26 Provisions relating to crewing of New Zealand ships and young persons
 (1) Every employer of seafarers on a New Zealand ship shall keep a register of all persons under the age of 18 years who are employed on that ship and the register shall include the date of birth of each such person.
-(2) No person shall employ on any New Zealand ship— (a) any person of an age that requires that person to be enrolled at a school; or (b) any person under the age of 18 years as a trimmer or stoker.
+(2) No person shall employ on any New Zealand ship— (a) any person under the age of 16 years; or
-(3) Notwithstanding subsection (2), where an employer has not been able, after taking all reasonable steps, to obtain a person over 18 years of age as a trimmer or stoker in a port, the employer may employ on a New Zealand ship a person over the age of 16 years as a trimmer or stoker in that port, but in any such case 2 persons over the age of 16 years shall be employed to do the work which would otherwise have been performed by 1 person over the age of 18 years.
-(4) Nothing in subsection (2) applies to the employment of a person to carry out work on a training ship if the carrying out of such work by a person of that age is approved by the Director.
+  (b) any person under the age of 18 years to undertake work that is likely to jeopardise the health or safety of the person.
+(3)
+(4)

-### 27 Prohibition on receiving remuneration for placing seafarers in employment
+### 27 Restrictions on charging seafarers for recruitment and placement services
-(1) No person shall carry on for pecuniary gain, directly or indirectly, any undertaking in relation to the finding of employment for seafarers (other than persons to be employed or engaged in fishing within the meaning of the Fisheries Act 1996 and masters) on any ship nor shall any person charge, directly or indirectly, any fees for finding employment for such seafarers on any ship.
+(1) A seafarer recruitment and placement service or an owner of a ship must not directly or indirectly charge a person a fee for—
+  (a) recruiting or placing that person into employment or work as a seafarer (whether directly or on behalf of an owner); or (b) providing that person with employment or work as a seafarer.
+(2) However, a seafarer recruitment and placement service or an owner of a ship may charge a person for the cost of obtaining, for the purposes of that person’s employment or work as a seafarer, 1 or more of the following:
+  (a) a medical certificate of fitness (as required by maritime rules):
+  (b) a book of records of the seafarer’s qualifications:
+  (c) a passport:
+  (d) any personal travel documents (other than a visa) that are necessary for the person to undertake their duties as a seafarer.
+(3) If a seafarer requires a visa in the course of their employment or work on a ship, the owner of that ship must pay the cost of the visa.
+(4) A seafarer recruitment and placement service or an owner of a ship who contravenes this section commits an offence and is liable on conviction,—
-(2) Every person commits an offence and is liable on conviction to a fine not exceeding $200 who acts in contravention of subsection (1).
+  (a) in the case of an individual, to a fine not exceeding $5,000:
+  (b) in the case of a body corporate, to a fine not exceeding $30,000:
+  (c) in either case, to an additional penalty under section 409.

 **Liens on ships by crew and masters**